aomaits/employee-tracker/README.md

 ## Description
 This back-end application allows a user to manipulate queries to a SQL employee database.
 This project was created to give the user the ability to interact with employee data in a simple manner.

-This project allowed me to practice setting up a node server and query a SQL database using Sequelize.
+This project allowed me to practice setting up a node server and querying a SQL database using MySQL.

 Below is the layout of the database I created for the project.
 I color-coded the connected foreign-primary keys for clarity: